 - Arrange medical treatment if needed or forensic examinations if required.

-- Ensure that all available evidence that can lend credibility to the allegation is collected.
+- Ensure that all available evidence that can verify the allegation is collected.

-- Collect evidence in a respectful manner that maintains the dignity of the victim.
+- Collect evidence in a respectful manner that maintains the victim’s dignity.

-- Gather, store and process evidence in such a way to meet chain of evidence requirements.
+- Gather, store and process evidence so that it meets chain of evidence requirements.

 It is crucial that investigations of crimes of domestic violence are started in timely fashion, are conducted in a professional manner, meet evidentiary and investigative requirements, and that all available means to identify and arrest the suspect are exhausted.
 Throughout, the victim’s safety, security and dignity are carefully considered and maintained.